bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 `gatsby` does define types in [`index.d.ts`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/index.d.ts) so the configuration is missing something.
 I resolved the issue by simply adding `"moduleResolution": "node",` to `complierOptions` in `tsconfig.json`.

-Now, run `tsc --noEmit` again, `gatsby` module is resolved but `layout.js` and `seo.js`.
+Now, run `tsc --noEmit` again, `gatsby` module is resolved but there are some errors with importing `layout.js` and `seo.js`.
 It is totally fine, we will re-write those files in TypeScript.

-For convenience, I added a script in `package.json` like `"type-check": "tsc --noEmit",`
+For convenience, I added a script in `package.json` like `"type-check": "tsc --noEmit",` to have `yarn type-check` command.

 ## Rewrite codes in TypeScript

 Type checking will fail because some components are not declared with types.
-We can fix it by simply rewriting in TypeScript and defining props and declare types.
+We can fix it by simply rewriting those files in TypeScript, defining props and declare types.
 Let's take `seo.js` as an example.
-I first convert the file to `seo.tsx` for the sake of convention, then adding types for props:
+I first rename the file to `seo.tsx` for the sake of convention, then adding types for props:

 ```ts
 interface SEOProps {